bigchaindb/bigchaindb/docs/server/source/simple-deployment-template/network-setup.md

 If you installed MongoDB using `sudo apt install mongodb`, then a MongoDB startup script should already be installed (so MongoDB will start automatically when the machine is restarted).
 Otherwise, you should install a startup script for MongoDB.

-## Member: Start BigchainDB and Tendermint

-If you want to use a process manager, jump to the [next section](member-start-bigchaindb-and-tendermint-using-monit).

-To start BigchainDB, one uses the command `bigchaindb start` but that will run it in the foreground.
-If you want to run it in the background (so it will continue running after you logout), you can use `nohup`, `tmux`, or `screen`.
-For example, `nohup bigchaindb start 2>&1 > bigchaindb.log &`

-The _recommended_ approach is to create a startup script for BigchainDB, so it will start right after the boot of the operating system.
-(As mentioned earlier, MongoDB should already have a startup script.)

-To start Tendermint, one uses the command `tendermint node` but that will run it in the foreground.
-If you want to run it in the background (so it will continue running after you logout), you can use `nohup`, `tmux`, or `screen`.
-For example, `nohup tendermint node 2>&1 > tendermint.log &`

-The _recommended_ approach is to create a startup script for Tendermint, so it will start right after the boot of the operating system.

-Note: We'll share some example startup scripts in the future.
-This document is a work in progress.

-If you followed the recommended approach and created startup scripts for BigchainDB and Tendermint, then you can reboot the machine now.
-MongoDB, BigchainDB and Tendermint should all start.

-### Member: Start BigchainDB and Tendermint using Monit
+## Member: Start BigchainDB and Tendermint Using Monit

-This section describes how to manage the BigchainDB and Tendermint processes using [Monit][monit] - a small open-source utility for managing and monitoring Unix processes.
+This section describes how to manage the BigchainDB and Tendermint processes using [Monit][monit], a small open-source utility for managing and monitoring Unix processes.
+BigchainDB and Tendermint are managed together, because if BigchainDB is stopped (or crashes) and is restarted, *Tendermint won't try reconnecting to it*.
+(That's not a bug.
+It's just how Tendermint works.)

-This section assumes that you followed the guide down to the [start MongoDB section](#member-start-mongodb) inclusive.

 Install Monit: